godwokenrises/light-godwoken/README.md

 ## How to withdraw assets

+With the release of [godwoken](https://www.nervos.org/godwoken) and [polyjuice](https://github.com/nervosnetwork/polyjuice), we can deploy Dapps on Ethereum to CKB layer 2 smoothly.
+When using layer 2 network, we need to move assets between layer 1 and layer 2.

 There are two steps withdrawing assets from a layer 2 address to layer 1 address.

 ![image](https://user-images.githubusercontent.com/7511174/147748554-9a98374e-e4c9-47b8-bb9f-2d682a7cd040.png)

 ### Step 1.
 Withdraw from layer 2

-The first step is to call `gw_submit_withdrawal_request` RPC method to burn assets on layer 2 chain and in the meantime godwoken creates the assets on layer 1 which can later be unlocked by receiver address.
-Note that when making such a request you need to provide some info as parameters, such as sender layer 2 address: `account`, receiver layer 1 address: `owner`, ckb amount: `capacity`, sudt amount and script hash(optional): `amount` and `sudtTypeHash`.
+The first step is to call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on layer 2 chain and in the meantime godwoken creates the assets on layer 1 which can later be unlocked by receiver address.
+Note that when making such a request you need to provide some info as parameters, such as sender layer 2 address: `account`, receiver layer 1 address: `owner`, ckb amount: `capacity`, [SUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) amount and script hash(optional): `amount` and `sudtTypeHash`.
 See this [example](https://github.com/classicalliu/gw-demos/blob/d2780e4c20824796f21a8277ea357dcce34c8e9f/src/withdrawal.ts?_pjax=%23js-repo-pjax-container%2C%20div%5Bitemtype%3D%22http%3A%2F%2Fschema.org%2FSoftwareSourceCode%22%5D%20main%2C%20%5Bdata-pjax-container%5D#L26-L126) for more infomation.
 Here is a example of withdrawal request:

 <details>
   <summary markdown="span">example withdrawal request</summary>